abdallahbn31/Reused-R-Bitcoin/README.md

 pip install ecdsa
 ```
 How to operate tools + example :

-This is a list of titles that included the r-duplication vulnerability :
+This is a list of addresses that included the r-duplication vulnerability :
 ```bash
 1HXSnvNGK8oYQCyLDkpHNZ2sWPvFsYQcFU
 112KZ24UgNndZqdnu2cXwXStSjtY78ZRUh